 - Students must use public transportation (one or more buses) to travel between the NYU Florence campus and their living situations.
 Taxis are expensive but are the safest way to travel at night.
 Students should budget for these expenses and leave plenty of time for the commute.

-- The Residences and Homestays are generally in older buildings, ranging from the 13th to 19th centuries, not modern high-rises.
+- The Off-Campus Apartments and Homestays are generally in older buildings, ranging from the 13th to 19th centuries, not modern high-rises.

 - Facilities vary greatly since few buildings were originally constructed as student accommodations, as now utilized.
 Location, dècor, furnishings, appliances, and floor layouts vary significantly from living situation to living situation.
 Toasters, microwaves, air-conditioning units, dishwashers and DVD players are NOT considered standard amenities in off-campus housing.

-- All Off-Campus Residences have laundry facilities, although some may not have dryers.
+- All Off-Campus Apartments and Residence Hall have laundry facilities, although some may not have dryers.
 In most cases the machines are coin operated, and fees may vary from one living situation to another.

 - Sheets, blankets, pillows, towels, and basic kitchen utensils are supplied.
 Students should bring or purchase an extra towel for travel and wash cloths, if desired.
 Those who choose to bring their own sheets should avoid bringing plain white sheets, as these may easily be confused with those provided by the cleaning company.